Advising Resources

-You don't have to be a seasoned career coach to give good career advice.
+You don't have to be a career coach to give good career advice.

-Students often look to their advisors for career help.
-The recommendations and resources here will help you in guiding students in their career exploration and readiness.
+Students often look to their advisors for career help, we hope these tips and resources will help you in guiding students in their career exploration and readiness.

-Are they connecting with student clubs/orgs, FSL, service or volunteer work, athletics, a book club, their class mates, roommates, etc?
-Doing so will help them feel engaged and connected with campus (increasing fun, mental wellbeing, & persistence), and it's a great way to build your network!
+Are they connecting with student clubs/orgs, FSL, service or volunteer work, athletics, a book club, their classmates/roommates, etc?
+Doing so will help them feel engaged and connected with campus (increasing fun, mental wellbeing, and persistence), and it's a great way to build your network!

 Major Selection

 Your students might not know exactly what they can do with their degree, or they might have difficulty narrowing down their options.
-The resources below can help you guide students as they choose a direction.
+These resources can help students explore such questions:

 Make a Resume

-- Our guide to resumes has tips for getting started and several examples across different majors and levels of experience.
+• Our Resumes and more page has tips for getting started and several examples across different majors and levels of experience.

 Connect to UVM Connect

-- Have students sign up, complete their profile and join at least one Career Interest Group (and you should too).
+• Students should complete their profile and join at least one Career Interest Group (you should too!).

 Getting experience early on will help students develop skills while determining the career paths they want to pursue (and the ones they don't).
 Students can get experience in a variety of ways - and all experience counts.

-- Students interested in an internship shoul start with our Guide to Internships.
+• Students interested in an internship shoul start with our Guide to Internships (PDF).

-- Micro-internships are perfect for students who aren't able or ready to commit to a longer internship.
+• Micro-internships through Parker Dewey are perfect for students who aren't able or ready to commit to a longer internship.
 These opportunities are short-term, paid, and a great way to get some firsthand experience and/or get a foot in the door of an industry.

 Networking